 This is my go-to everyday eyeliner.
 You can't fail with this one.

 A blunter end than some other pens, this gives you good control and a nice solid line.

 Some kohl doesn't smudge in the way you want it to, but this one by Bourjois is perfect for helping you create a rock 'n' roll look.

-This doesn't budge when you put it on, and it's waterproof.
-Also worth noting: It comes in an autumn-friendly purple.
+This doesn't budge when you put it on and it's waterproof.
+It's also worth noting that it comes in seven shades.